 A well-thought-out campaign that appropriately integrates connected TV into your media mix will put you at the head of the video advertising game, allowing you to tap into all effective advertising channels.
 Not only that, but with a holistic strategy, you can analyze the results of your campaign across the different channels to optimize the campaign and reallocate budget as needed.
 Connected TV is not a replacement for your linear TV ads, nor is it meant to take over all your video budget.
 It really should be a complement to your entire digital strategy.

 Integrating connected TV in your media mix is easier than you think, but don’t take our word for it!
-Read up on how The Ad Agency found success in using CTV for their automotive campaign and reach out to your StackAdapt Representative for a copy of the StackAdapt Connected TV Guide or to learn how you can get started.
+Read up on how The Ad Agency found success in using CTV for their automotive campaign to learn more.